 The program will accept applications from students who are currently enrolled in any accredited college or university in the U.S. All students apply to the program through the UW Study Abroad Office's NW Cádiz Program website: UW Study Abroad WEBAPP.
-Students from schools other than the University of Washington must enroll as non-matriculated students at the University of Washington, but the $200 non-matriculated student fee will be waived for students participating in the NW Cádiz program.
 In order to be officially enrolled at UW and to receive grades and an official transcript, all students must pay the non-refundable UW Study Abroad fee of $700 by deadline posted in the UW Study Abroad Cádiz program description.
 This single (one-time) fee covers one or two semesters of study in Cadiz.
 Students from schools other than the University of Washington must also enroll as non-matriculated students at the University of Washington and pay a $200 non-matriculated UW student fee.

 Minimum requirements for enrollment are the completion of SPAN 203 prior to departure for Spain, an overall GPA of 2.5, and a GPA in Spanish of 3.0.
 Even though NW CÁDIZ is primarily a program for undergraduates, special arrangements can sometimes be made for graduate students to receive credit for work done in the program.

 Fall Semester: (Aug.
 26 - Dec.
 17) $8700 + $450 (UW Study Abroad concurrent enrollment fee)

 The program fee covers a Spanish Visa from the Consulate in San Francisco, full room and board in Cádiz, tuition at the University of Cádiz, textbooks & coursepacks, scheduled program activities and excursions, an extra-curricular activity (classical guitar, dance, gym membership, etc.), and transfer to and from the Jerez airport on the scheduled arrival and departure days each semester.
 In addition to the program fee and the UW Study Abroad office concurrent enrollment fee, non-UW students may be required to pay their home institution a fee to maintain their student registration while they are studying in Spain.
 Other expenses not included in the program fee are travel to and from Spain, passport expenses, international student ID cards (ISIC card) and personal spending money.